40 under 40 — Forrest Clark

 Iota Alpha, 2001 — Recognized in: 2018

-A joint mention of success, brothers Marco Rodriguez and Forrest Clark are the founders of one of Austin’s most successful breweries, Zilker Brewing Co.
+Brothers Marco Rodriguez and Forrest Clark are the founders of one of Austin’s most successful breweries, Zilker Brewing Co.
 When Marco and Forrest brewed their first batch of their now signature Marco IPA, they had no idea what impact it would have on their lives and the city of Austin at large.
-After a few years of success amongst friends, they decided to enter it in the homebrew IPA Category of the Great American Beer Festival.
+After a few years of success among friends, they decided to enter it in the homebrew IPA Category of the Great American Beer Festival.
 It wasn’t until they won first place that they realized that their brewing venture was about to become more than just a hobby.

-Marco recalls how his and Forrest’s college experience would eventually impact their post-college life:
+Marco recalls how his and Forrest’s college experience would eventually impact their post-college lives:

 “I remember being very naive; more so, I think, than most college students.
 With Zeta Psi, I found a brotherhood which became my compass and a home away from home.
 Yes, there were the parties, but that’s not what I remember the most.
-My greatest memories are of the times spent with my fellow Zeta Psi brothers going on roadtrips, playing dodgeball, sitting on the front porch of the fraternity house, etc. It was during these times that long lasting friendships were formed.
+My greatest memories are of the times spent with my fellow Zeta Psi brothers going on road trips, playing dodge ball, sitting on the front porch of the fraternity house and the like.
+It was during these times that long-lasting friendships were formed.
 Forrest Clark was a fellow Zete at the University of Texas and a good friend of mine.
-We both got jobs after college and lived for the weekends like most everyone else.
-We had fun, and had a sense of security that comes with a steady job, but something was missing.
+We both got jobs after college and like most everyone else, ived for the weekends.
+We had fun and had a sense of security that comes with a steady job, but something was missing.
 We had been homebrewing together, along with his younger brother Patrick, for years.
 Then, in 2012, we decided to take the plunge and start our own brewery.”

 Read more about Marco and Forrest’s ventures: